-The letter featured in this week’s Mailbag Monday comes from a comment I received over the weekend on an post I published on my other blog called 5 Must-Read Books for Women Who Think.
-Despite the fact that it has been four years since I first published this list, it continues to drive traffic and inspire comments, both from folks who agree wholeheartedly with what I’ve written and others, like the author of the following message, who take serious exception to my strongly-held beliefs and don’t hesitate to let me know it.
+The letter featured in this week’s Mailbag Monday comes from a comment I received over the weekend.
+The comment appeared on a post I published on my other blog called 5 Must-Read Books for Women Who Think.
+Despite the fact that I first published this list four years ago, it continues to drive traffic and inspire comments.
+Folks who agree wholeheartedly with what I’ve written seem eager to tell me so.
+Others, like the following reader, take serious exception to my strongly-held beliefs and don’t hesitate to let me know it.

 Women who think… will recognize your inability to think for yourself as soon as you mention your faith in a god.
 You can’t consider yourself a thinker and still be on that absurd train.
 Those aren’t your thoughts.
 They were given to you and you accepted them.
 Try being honest with yourself before condemning women who keep thinking beyond what they are given.

 I’ve received comments similar to this before, from people convinced that faith in God is a marker for low intelligence.
-Here is my response to that line of reasoning:
+Keep reading for my response to that line of reasoning.

-First, I concede that my beliefs have been greatly influenced by external factors.
-My parents, teachers, friends, the books I’ve read, the schools I’ve attended, the life experiences I’ve amassed in my 52 years upon this earth, the era and culture in which I live, and a whole host of other environmental factors have undeniably played a large part in shaping my worldview.
+I concede that my beliefs have been greatly influenced by external factors.
+My parents and teachers.
+My friends.
+Books I’ve read and schools I’ve attended.
+The life experiences I’ve amassed in my 52 years upon this earth.
+The era and culture in which I live.
+And a whole host of other environmental factors.
+All of these things have undeniably played a part in shaping my worldview.
 But it works both ways.
-If you imagine that you have adopted your own views independently and without being affected by any outside influence whatsoever, then you are deluding yourself.
+If you imagine you’ve adopted your own views independent of any outside influence, you are deluding yourself.

-Second, the fact that a belief has been adopted from an outside source does not automatically make it false.
-I believe that the Earth is round, that George Washington was the first US president, that the key of A Major has three sharps, that light travels approximately 186,000 miles/sec, that the month of December has 31 days, and that the square of the hypotenuse of a right triangle is equal to the sum of the squares of the other two sides.
-The fact that I didn’t figure any of that out on my own does not negate the truth of these statements.
+the fact a belief has been adopted from an outside source does not automatically make it false.
+I believe that the Earth is round.
+And that George Washington was the first US president.
+I believe that the key of A Major has three sharps.
+And that light travels approximately 186,000 miles per second.
+And that the month of December has 31 days.
+I believe that the square of the hypotenuse of a right triangle is equal to the sum of the squares of the other two sides.
+The fact I didn’t figure any of these things out on my own does not negate the truth of such statements.